ttg44/ttg44/README.md

 #### Disclaimer

-Research papers, publications, analytical frameworks, and policy recommendations produced by The Table Group.
+Research papers, publications, analytical frameworks, and policy recommendations produced by The Table.
 [UK] are provided for informational purposes.

 Research assessments are based on available information and methodologies at the time of preparation.
 Circumstances, evidence, and interpretations may change over time.